 RADIKAL's network currently includes more than 2,500 women vendors in 45 towns, mainly in the south of the country.
 They each pay a monthly franchise fee that is reinvested into the program.
 Even with this added cost and the initial investment in their food cart, women vendor's revenue increases by 50% on average, and their micro-franchise has a 75% success rate compared to less than 20% as an informal business.
 Thanks to this higher income and their enhanced financial savvy, women build greater economic independence and resilience.
 They can save or invest in things like health and education for themselves and their families.
-Many women visit an OBGYN for the first time through RADIKAL's network of doctors, and others have begun sending their children to school.
+Many women visit an OB-GYN for the first time through RADIKAL-supported local health clinics, and others have begun sending their children to school.
 Given that over 40% of households in Haiti are headed by women, improving their livelihoods can uplift entire communities.

-The impact on the Saradis' individual capacity and financial wellbeing reaches far beyond their own households.
+The impact on the Saradis' individual capacity and financial well-being reaches far beyond their own households.
 By investing in them, RADIKAL seeks to strengthen their role in building food security.
-Saradi typically serve 400 meals every day, collectively impacting over 125,000 people daily who rely on them entirely for nourishment.
+Saradi typically serve several hundred meals every day, collectively impacting over hundreds of thousands people daily who rely on them entirely for nourishment.
 Through RADIKAL, they are helping more people access healthy meals affordably.
 Their food is also safer to eat, thanks to training in food safety and hygiene, and the replacement of coal with clean cooking stoves.
 Additionally, the network of Madan Sara allows RADIKAL to channel resources to communities that humanitarian organizations find difficult to access.
 Their importance continues to grow as political, social, and economic crises in Haiti deepen.

 Nora has had to remain agile to consolidate and grow RADIKAL in a deeply uncertain context, navigating situations such as gang control on Haiti's main roads that cuts off supplies, and country-wide shutdowns that force vendors to stay home.
 This is precisely why RADIKAL is so vital: Organizing as a network makes it possible to redirect resources efficiently and to obtain economies of scale to implement adaptive solutions.
-For example, after being without gas for three months, RADIKAL leveraged its partnership with Clean Cooking Alliance to switch vendors from gas to ethanol stoves, enabling members to maintain their livelihoods.
+For example, after being without propane (LPG) gas for three months in late-2022, RADIKAL is leveraging its partnership with Clean Cooking Alliance to switch vendors from propane gas to renewable fuels such as ethanol and biomethane, enabling members to maintain their livelihoods.

 In the long term, the food value chains that Nora has built through RADIKAL can become self-sustaining, as farmers, cooperatives and street vendors become better connected and build wealth.
 The goal is to cut dependence on international aid and predatory imports.
-Once the political situation is stabilized, Nora plans to mobilize this network of women to advocate for institutionalized training and support and protection of their rights as workers.
+Once the political situation is stabilized, Nora plans to mobilize this network of women to advocate for their basic human rights as well as their safety and protection as micro-entrepreneurs.
 She hopes that, over time, the network will create collective power to influence policy.